jacobm3/gke/slides-tf.md

 -------------------------
 .contents[
 In this chapter we:
-* Logged onto your workstation
-* Configured Visual Studio Code
+* Why Terraform
-* Cloned the training git repository
+* Cloned the training git repositories
-* Opened VSC in the training folder
+* Explored terraform files in the workspace
 ]

 ---